 For example, this is what a WordPress website looks by default, right after the installation:

-With just a couple of clicks, and with a popular free theme called Hestia, for example, we can get it to look like this:
+But then with just a couple of clicks (and with a free theme called Neve), we can get it to look like this:

 Here’s how: